 You can also have a yummy Vietnamese Baguette or a typical Vietnamese crispy pancake for a quick snack.

 There is also an endless choice of rice and noodles dishes that can be easily modified to meet your dietary and allergy requirements.
+Despite being #9 in our list, exploring the culinary scene in Hoi An is an absolute must-try in the things to do when staying in this wonderful town.

 How To Get To Hoi An?